KennyHT/learn-kubernetes/labs/setup.md

     Docker for Desktop on Windows uses Hyper-V which means it is incompatible with other Hypervisors.
 I recommend enabling Hyper-V just for the course, then evaluate how you will run a local cluster after.

-    If that's not possible, [Minikube](https://kubernetes.io/docs/setup/minikube/) if your best option.
+    If that's not possible, [Minikube](https://kubernetes.io/docs/setup/minikube/) is probably your best option.

-Once Docker for Desktop is running, you need to enable Kubernetes by accessing the Preferences/Settings screen, select the *Kubernetes* tab, check the *Enable Kubernetes* checkbox, then click apply.
+Once Docker for Desktop is running, you need to enable Kubernetes by accessing the Preferences/Settings screen, select the **Kubernetes** tab, check the **Enable Kubernetes** checkbox, then click **Apply**.

 <img alt="" src="/media/img/enable-kubernetes.png" width="480" />

 ### Linux or Linux VM users

-[Minikube](https://kubernetes.io/docs/setup/minikube/) or [this guide using kubeadm](https://medium.com/@lizrice/kubernetes-in-vagrant-with-kubeadm-21979ded6c63) by Liz Rice is recommended.
+I recommend usint [Minikube](https://kubernetes.io/docs/setup/minikube/) or [this guide using kubeadm](https://medium.com/@lizrice/kubernetes-in-vagrant-with-kubeadm-21979ded6c63) by Liz Rice is recommended.

 ## Kubernetes Check